 The cloud has a reputation for easily burning lots of money.
 You don’t want to be the person who spent ten thousand dollars one night without thinking about it.
 Luckily, it’s easy to not be that person!

 Always start small.
 For Hail, this means using a two worker Spark cluster and experimenting on a small

 fraction of the data.
-For genetic data, make sure your scripts work on chromosome 22 (the smallest one) before
+For genetic data, make sure your scripts work on chromosome 22 (the 2nd smallest autosomal chromosome) before

 you try running on the entire genome!
 If you have a matrix table you can limit to chromosome 22 with

 Hail will make sure not to load data for other chromosomes.

 import hail as hl mt = hl.read_matrix_table('gs://....') mt = mt.filter_rows(mt.locus.contig == '22')